AmarRai99/School_Performance_Analysis/README.md

-# Using Pandas to analyze the district-wide standardized test results for big banks in the education sector
+# Using Pandas to analyze the district-wide standardized test results for schools in the education sector

 # Background
-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-Your latest role is Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+Analyze the district-wide standardized test results.
+Access has been given to every student's math and reading scores, as well as various information on the schools they attend.
+The task is to aggregate the data to showcase obvious trends in school performance.

 # District Summary